Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-28-Network Model.md

 - Half-duplex means communication is possible in both directions, but only one device can communicate at a time.

+###### Why twisted?

+Originally, telephone and early data cables included two copper wires,  one for transmissiontting data and one for receiving data.
+The two wires laid parallel to one another.

+This configuration was affected by electromagneticgnetic interference(EMI), radio frequency interference(RFI), and crosstalk between the two copper wires.

+One of the initial engineering steps to resolve these issues involved twisting the wire pair together, which reduce some of the extra noise on the lines.

 #### Data link layer